christine-sun/contented/README.md

 - Create a dark mode
 - Create an introduction guide for when users are new to the app

+Remaining time:
-Remaining time: Top videos commenting feature
+-Top videos commenting feature
+-Show a list of completed tasks and allow users to un-complete the task -Filter by platform on task stream